motiejus/SoundPatty/README.md

   (for example, "phone is out of radio coverage")

 ## Usage ##
-Let us launch an example test:

-    ./waf configure test

-This configures, builds, installs SoundPatty to current directory, downloads `sample.wav` and `catch_me.wav`.  sample.wav is a sample we want to capture in a `catch_me.wav` stream.
-Listen to both wavs if unclear :-)

-SoundPatty supports any format sox supports and Jack.
-File inputs usage is self-descriptive in `./waf test`.

 You can try jack like this:

     $ mplayer -ao jack:name=mp